 An emergency shaft was built just 300 metres from the north east corner of Buckingham Palace and part of the running tunnels had to be dismantled to get to the stricken tunnel shield.
 Source: You Tube

 From analysis of the details and maps the collapse took place about here as viewed on Google Streets and it explains why there is a much younger tree at this point compared to the others nearby.

 Despite the intent not to work within sight of the palace the flooding of the tunnels in 1964 forced the contractors to drill test boreholes to ascertain the extent of this water.
 Some of the Queens’ soldiers can be seen riding by in the distance!
 Source: You Tube

 In conjunction with this emergency work several boreholes were drilled around the perimeter of Buckingham Palace (despite the intention no work would take place in front of it) in order to ascertain the extent of the water based gravel and what the line’s engineers would expect when they recommenced their progress.

 The tunnelling shield in Green Park station after having worked its way from Oxford Circus.
-It would continue to Victoria.
-Source: London’s Underground: The Story of the Tube
+It would continue to Victoria and its likely this which got caught up in the Green Park tunnel collapse: London’s Underground: The Story of the Tube